-UNEEGTM EpiSight makes the results available to the user in form of different types of markers as a function of time.
-The markers are to be interpreted as epochs in the EEG with a high probability of having certain signal characteristics.
+UNEEG EpiSight makes the results available to the user in form of different types of markers as a function of time.
+The markers are to be interpreted as epochs in the EEG with a high probability of having a certain signal characteristic.
 The results are presented in a graphical user interface.